Arequipa Peru Travel Guide

 Pre-packaged goods that meet dietary standards are options.

-Use apps like HappyCow to find vegetarian/vegan restaurants.
+Use apps like HappyCow to find vegetarian/restaurants with vegan options.
 Research menus online in advance.

 Chicha Morada: Non-alcoholic, purple corn drink.
 Chicha de Jora: Traditional alcoholic corn beer.
 Inca Kola: Peru's national yellow soft drink.
 Pisco Sour: National cocktail.